fastlane/docs/docs/best-practices/continuous-integration/bitrise.md

 # Bitrise Integration

-With [Bitrise](https://www.bitrise.io) you can automate building, testing and deploying your iOS and Android apps.
+[Bitrise](https://www.bitrise.io) allows you to automatically build, test and deploy your iOS and Android apps.

 ## How to get started?